mangalam-research/wed/doc/usage.rst

   document as a DOM tree, not as a serialization.
 In a DOM tree, ``<foo/>`` and ``<foo></foo>`` are the same.

-* Elements that *cannot* contain anything appear in the editor as if they *could*.
-The validator raises an error if these elements are filled with any contents but it would be nicer if they were displayed in a way that distinguished them from the elements that *can* be filled with contents.
+* Elements that *must be empty* appear in the editor as if they *could* contain contents.
+Note that the validator raises an error if these elements are filled with any contents but it would be nicer if they were displayed in a way that distinguished them from the elements that *can* be filled with contents.
 We worked on a prototype that would check whether an element *can* contain anything and display it differently if it could not.
 However, this required that the rendering engine query the validating engine during rendering, which made rendering extremely slow.
 Since the editor will raise an error if an element that should be empty is filled erroneously, we've decided that a solution to this problem can wait.

 * Eventually the plan is to handle XML namespace changes completely, and there is incipient code to deal with this; for now the safe